translate/translate/docs/installation.rst

 * Remove old versions of toolkit on Debian

-The dollowing advice only applies to manual installation from tar ball.
+The following advice only applies to manual installation from tar ball.

 #.
 Find location of your python packages: